 Revise the first sentence of subdivision (a)(1) as follows:

-The analysis and results of the actuarial study shall be presented to the group self-insurer's Board of Trustees and made available, in written form, to the Board of Trustees and to any present or former group member requesting a copy.
+The analysis and results of the actuarial study shall be presented to the group self-insurer's Board of Trustees and made available, in a written or electronic form, to the Board of Trustees and to any present or former group member requesting a copy.

 Insert the words “one million dollars” and change “$1 million” to “$1,000,000” in subdivision (4).